 Ground turkey is leaner and a healthier alternative to ground beef, and I especially like the swap in my chili recipe.
 It’s easy to cook yet still incredibly flavorful and budget friendly.
 Although you can find very lean ground beef, turkey will still beat out it’s competition for lower calories and fat.
 You do want to make sure you are purchasing lean ground turkey, in order to get the most benefit.

-The last ingredient I add to this chili is a little bit of Dark Chocolate.
+A secret ingredient: The last ingredient I add to this chili is a little bit of Dark Chocolate.
 It deepens the flavor just a little, pairing beautifully with the chili powder but it also ads a velvety smooth texture to the broth.
 I promise, it’s really good!
 If it makes you nervous you an leave it out, but I hope you’ll give it a chance!

 How to Make Turkey Chili